MaciejCzeszko/DragNDrop/README.md

 # DragNDrop
-Simple drag and drop type application for practise
+Simple drag and drop type application for practice